michellemounde/michellemounde/README.md

 - 🔭 I’m currently working on mastering the fundamentals of Computer Science and Programming.
 - 🌱 I’m currently learning full-stack web development on App Academy Open.
 - 👯 I’m looking to collaborate on projects that have a great socio-economic impact.
-- 🤔 I’m looking for help becoming a better programmer.
+- 🤔 I’m looking for mentorship.
 - 💬 Ask me: why I love programming
 - 📫 How to reach me: Email me @michellemounde@gmail.com or Message me on LinkedIn @moundem
 - 😄 Pronouns: she/her